boucadair/5g-slice-realization/draft-srld-teas-5g-slicing.md

 --- abstract

-   5G slicing is a new feature that was introduced by the 3rd Generation Partnership Project (3GPP) in mobile networks.
-It covers slicing requirements for all mobile domains, including the Radio Access Network (RAN), Core Network (CN), and Transport Network (TN).
+   5G slicing is a feature that was introduced by the 3rd Generation Partnership Project (3GPP) in mobile networks.
+This feature covers slicing requirements for all mobile domains, including the Radio Access Network (RAN), Core Network (CN), and Transport Network (TN).

    This document describes a basic IETF Network Slice realization model in IP/MPLS networks with a focus on the Transport Network fulfilling 5G slicing connectivity requirements.
-This IETF Network Slice realization model reuses many building blocks currently commonly used in service provider networks.
+This realization model reuses many building blocks currently commonly used in service provider networks.

 --- middle